AlessandroCipolletti/react-boilerplate-typescript/docs/general/key-notes.md

 ## CSS modules

 CSS modules with typescript require slightly more work than regular CSS.
 Details are here: https://medium.com/@sapegin/css-modules-with-typescript-and-webpack-6b221ebe5f10.
-TL;DR version, if you want to use CSS modules, in internals/webpack/webpack.base.babel.js:L47 replace
+TLDR version, if you want to use CSS modules, in internals/webpack/webpack.base.babel.js:L47 replace

         use: ['style-loader', 'css-loader'],